 If you want a good website, you need to hire a web designer to make it happen.
 Unfortunately, there are plenty of nightmarish stories involving web designers.
-Let’s take a look at the steps you can take to avoid web designer problems before they begin.
+Let’s take a look at the steps you can take to avoid problems with your web designer.

 Web designers are a dime a dozen.
 There are almost as many of them as there are lawyers!
 While this gives you plenty of choices, it also can make it difficult to find a designer who will do a good job and do it on schedule.